Alumni Relations and Volunteer USI

 Photojournalists take photographs and keep photo records of all facets of the University’s academic and campus events, including athletics.
 Photographs are used for a variety of purposes including University publications, website, marketing pieces, media requests, and archives.
 Photography and Multimedia also provides studio services, maintains a headshot database and provides photographs to the public through the use of social media and online galleries.
 The department also oversees video and multimedia projects for the University.
 See a full list of services.

-Athletic Communications reports to University Relations and coordinates with USI Athletics and University Communications to handle all aspects of communication, both internal and external, for the University's 17 NCAA Division II sports.
+Athletic Communications reports to University Marketing and Communications and coordinates with USI Athletics and University Communications to handle all aspects of communication, both internal and external, for the University’s 17 NCAA Division II sports.

 For more information, contact John Farless, director of University Communications at email@example.com or 812-228-5157.